 String

-The String type in Mongoose stores textual data such as names, addresses, and descriptions.
-It is a common schema type when dealing with string-based data.
-Mongoose allows you to customize string fields using options such as required for validation, trim to remove unnecessary spaces, and default to set fallback values.
-Strings also support options like minlength and maxlength to control the input size, and you can easily apply methods to transform strings to uppercase or lowercase using uppercase or lowercase properties.
+The String type stores textual data such as names, addresses, emails, and descriptions.
+It is the most common schema type in any Node.js application.
+Mongoose lets you customize string fields with options like required for validation, trim to strip surrounding whitespace, and default to set fallback values.
+You can also use minlength and maxlength to control input size, and apply uppercase or lowercase to transform values automatically.

-String fields often work well with custom validators or regular expressions for input validation.
-You can also define indexes on string fields to optimize searches, especially for querying large collections.
+String fields work well with custom validators or regular expressions for input validation, such as confirming an email format or rejecting unsafe characters.
+Adding indexes to string fields also speeds up queries on large collections.

 Example: